FHU/2023-os-memes/_posts/2023-02-21-PierceKlugs-virt-mem-intro-meme.md

 ---
-title:
+title:  OS without Address Spaces
-author:
+author: danny
-image:
+image: os-addressspace.gif
-chapter:
+chapter: 13
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Without address spaces, the operating system would not have a way to view physical memory in a virtual space.